BasedLinux/bsd/doc/manual/source/language/syntax.md

 Example:

-In this fragment from `all-packages.bsd`,
+In this fragment from `all-packages.nix`,

 ```bsd
 graphviz = (import ../tools/graphics/graphviz) {